AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 *Tab.1 Average aircraft fleet characteristics in 2019.*

 Then, for each category, two representative planes are considered: one for the old generation, another for the most recent.
-The characteristics of these aircraft are constructed from <!-- using --> a weighting of different aircraft on the market.
+The characteristics of these aircraft are constructed using a weighting of different aircraft on the market.
 This is done using data on the number of aircraft in service, their performance and their missions {cite}`icao18`.
 For example, for the medium-haul category, the older representative aircraft is a mix of Airbus and Boeing aircraft (A319, A320, A321, B737-700, B737-800, B737-900), while the newer representative aircraft is the